Special Minister of State (New South Wales)

-The New South Wales Special Minister of State was a minister in the Government of New South Wales with responsibility for special administrative matters in the state of New South Wales, Australia.
+The New South Wales Special Minister of State is a minister in the Government of New South Wales with responsibility for special administrative matters in the state of New South Wales, Australia.
 The portfolio was established in 1988 in first Greiner–Murray ministry as the Minister for Administrative Services, and after several reincarnations as the Special Minister of State, was abolished on 21 December 2021 when the second Perrottet ministry was established.
+The portfolio was reestablished in 2023 after the election of Chris Minns as Premier of New South Wales following the 2023 election.

-The most recent Special Minister of State from 3 July 2020 until 21 December 2021, was Don Harwin, who also held the additional portfolio title of Minister for the Public Service and Employee Relations, Aboriginal Affairs, and the Arts.
+The current Special Minister of Minister is John Graham who is also the Minister for Roads and the Night Time Economy.

-When the portfolio existed, the minister administered the portfolio through the Premier and Cabinet cluster, in particular through the Department of Premier and Cabinet, a department of the Government of New South Wales, and additional agencies.
+The minister administers the portfolio through the Premier and Cabinet cluster, in particular through the Department of Premier and Cabinet, a department of the Government of New South Wales, and additional agencies.

-Ultimately the minister was responsible to the Parliament of New South Wales.
+Ultimately the minister is responsible to the Parliament of New South Wales.